 By Rick Rothacker

-(Reporting By Rick Rothacker in Charlotte, N.C.; Editing by Gerald E. McCormick)
+(Reporting by Rick Rothacker in Charlotte, N.C.; Editing by Stephen Coates)